krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 the Java API without carrying where the binary of the profiler is located.
 I really recommend reading the README of that project, it may be suitable to you.

-### IntelliJ Idea
+### IntelliJ Idea Ultimate
 {: #how-to-idea }

-If you are using IntelliJ Idea then you have a build-in async-profiler already.
+If you are using IntelliJ Idea Ultimate then you have a build-in async-profiler already.
 You can profile any JVM that is running on your machine and get the results visualized in many forms.
 Honestly I don't use it that much.
 Most of the time I'm running profilers on remote machines, and I've got used to it so badly, that I run it the same way on my localhost.